-West Health is continuing its efforts by focusing the 2019 Healthcare Costs Innovation Summit on three key areas of interest: lowering drug costs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.
+West Health is continuing its efforts by focusing on three common-sense reforms: lowering the cost of prescription drugs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.

 The rising cost of healthcare is a growing economic and public health crisis that hurts the U.S. economy, threatens individual financial security, compromises care and reduces patient access.
 Excessive spending on healthcare places significant burdens on American businesses and family budgets and endangers the funding of vital programs such as Medicare and Medicaid.